Wictor Wilen

 SharePoint 2013: Unable to install the pre-requisites on a disconnected machine

 You all know that you need to install the SharePoint 2013 pre-requisites before installing SharePoint 2013 – this is done either online or offline using the pre-req installer.
 All the requirements are listed in the Hardware and Software requirements for SharePoint 2013 Technet article.
 Once in a while you need to do the installation on a disconnected machine, that is a machine that is not connected to the interwebz.
 Then you typically Bing for a fancy script that downloads all the pre-reqs for you and you run the pre-reqs installer in unattended mode.
+That is where you pass in the local path to all the downloads either through a file or through the command line (I’m not going to cover that – it’s all over the web and even in the TechNet article mentioned before).

 SharePoint 2013